juicedata/juicefs/docs/en/benchmark/mdtest.md

 # Benchmark with mdtest

 :::tip
-JuiceFS v1.0+ has Trash enabled by default, the benchmark will create and delete temporary files in the file system, these files will eventually be dumped to the Trash folder `.trash`, it will take up storage space, to avoid this, you can disable the Trash before the benchmark `juicefs config META-URL --trash-days 0` and refer to [recycle bin](../security/trash.md) for details.
+JuiceFS v1.0+ has Trash enabled by default, the benchmark will create and delete temporary files in the file system, these files will eventually be dumped to the Trash folder `.trash`, it will take up storage space, to avoid this, you can disable the Trash before the benchmark `juicefs config META-URL --trash-days 0` and refer to [trash](../security/trash.md) for details.
 :::

 ## Testing Approach